sabuhiabbas/unit3_2023-project/README.md

 def check_password(hashed_password, user_password):
     return pwd_config.verify(user_password, hashed_password)
 ```
-The code above shows two functions hash and check passwords used to hash the password when created a new account.
-The function check_password helps the app to check if the entered password in login screen matches with the hashed password in the database.[^23]
+The above code demonstrates how to hash a string using the passlib library.
+The hash_password() function takes a user password as an input and returns the hashed password.
+The check_password() function is used to verify whether a user-entered password matches the hashed password stored in the database during the login process.
+These functions ensure that passwords are securely stored in the database and cannot be accessed by unauthorized users.[^23]

 ### Success criteria 6: The user is able to log out, so the information is secure
 #### Change screens, leave screens